Ray026/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 0x17.
-C - Doubly linked lists
+C - Doubly linked list
 [0.
 Print list](./ 0-print_dlistint.c)
 Write a function that prints all the elements of a dlistint_t list.
 1. List length